christieyu/Dickinson/README.md

 If you'd like to see our code for web-scraping using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), you can view those files as `scraper-wiki.py` for data from Wikipedia and `scraper-bartleby.py` for data from Bartleby.

+If you'd like to run the Stanford NLP Analysis, [this](https://stackoverflow.com/questions/32879532/stanford-nlp-for-python) stack overflow for setup on local machine is particularly helpful.
+Much of the data calculations for Sentiment and Readability is run through flask run in the terminal.
+An example index.html is provided as well.
+Although this step is not required, if future web integration for calculating this data is required, then this system may provide helpful.

 ---

 ### About the project